3cixty/querymanager/appkey/README.md

 - please go to `http://3cixty.com:8080/querymanagerServlet-1.0/keyRequest?accessToken={YourGoogleAccessToken}`
 - then please fill in the form and request an AppKey

-### Getting an App Key by sending a message with your information to congkinh.nguyen@inria.fr with your following information:
+### Getting an App Key by sending a message to `congkinh.nguyen@inria.fr` with your following information:
 - First Name
 - Last Name
 - Email